Localization for quasi-one-dimensional Dirac operators: Introduction

 Our paper is organized as follows.
 In Section~\ref{sec_intro}, we present the model as well as the main tools used in the analysis, and we state our results.
-In Section~\ref{sec:loc-crit}, we prove a general criterion ensuring localization for a quasi-one-dimensional random Dirac operators.
-In Section~\ref{sec:splitting:Pauli}, we prove that we can apply this criterion to some explicit examples.
-Finally, in Appendix~\ref{app:G5}, we study the properties of a group appearing in one of the cases considered in Section~\ref{sec:splitting:Pauli} and in Appendix~\ref{app:B}, we prove an initial length-scale estimate for a quasi-one-dimensional random Schrödinger operator, correcting a mistake of~\cite{Bou09}.
+In Section~\ref{sec:loc-crit}, we prove a general criterion ensuring localization for a quasi-one-dimensional random Dirac operators and a second one valid in some particular case for which we cannot apply the general criterion.
+In Section~\ref{sec:splitting:Pauli}, we prove that we can apply thess critera to some explicit examples.
+Finally, in Appendix~\ref{app:G5}, we study the properties of a group appearing in one of the cases considered in Section~\ref{sec:splitting:Pauli}.